BeckettFrey/Portfolio/README.md

 - **Frontend:**
     All site logic and content loading is handled in the [`frontend/`](frontend/) directory.
-    There is **no backend** — everything is static and powered by React.
+    There is **no backend** - the frontend fetches all content from a remote `config.json` file in a GitHub repository you control.

 ---